MariaLyoteva/DAT_WS2324_ModulArbeit/README.md

 ## Overview

 This repository contains the module work for the DAT_WS2324 course by Maria Lyoteva and Tsvetan Stanchev (co-author & developer).
-It includes various assignments and projects focused on data analysis and technologies covered in the course.
+It represents a prediction model for Germany's energy consumption.

 ## License
 All rights reserved.